Farm Forestry Toolbox: Farm Forestry Toolbox version 5

 In 2008, Toolbox was completely re-written in VB.NET 2005 implementing .NET Framework 2.
-This has resulted in an improved user interface, and provided an opportunity to streamline code.
+This resulted in an improved user interface, and provided an opportunity to streamline code.

 Version 5 of the Toolbox is sensitive to international currency and date formatting.
 It is possible to set defaults for anywhere in the world and select any currency.
-Non-English help and instructions can be displayed by populating appropriately named folders with translated .RTF files.
-The Toolbox developers are in the process of “internationalising” some of the Toolbox programs so that all labels and headings can be translated to non-English.
+Help and instructions and on-screen labels and headings in almost any language can be displayed by populating appropriately named folders with translated .RTF files.

 A number of enhancements were made to Version 5.1, and labelled as Farm Forestry Toolbox Version 5.1 - Carbon Ready.
 These enhancements allow a user to model biomass components and explore changes in accumulation of biomass due to climate change and changes in growth rates for planted forests.
 Carbon planting regimes were developed and modifications to the 'Stand Manager' allows a user to explore options to use planted forests for carbon storage.